 19. Spiked but Sophisticated

 Who knew that spiked haircuts for older women could look so sophisticated?
 The pewter shade of her hair is fire, too.

 You don’t have to get a full crop, you know.
 A longer pixie like this one is stylish, modern yet age-appropriate, and it’s kind of sexy.

-Clearly, hairstyles for older women aren’t easily defined.
+Clearly, old women hairstyles can’t be easily defined.
 Wear your hair exactly how you want to wear it.
 Being happy with yourself is the only thing that matters.